Learn English with “The Big Bang Theory:” 5 Hilarious Scenes with Useful Lessons

 Scene 3: Sheldon’s Story

-This scene comes from the 18th episode of season three, which is available on YouTube Premium here.
+This scene comes from season three, episode 18.
 Sheldon is nervous because he has to give a speech while accepting an award.
 He hates public speaking with large crowds and tells his friends a story about when he gave a speech at his college.

 Leonard: Sheldon, you’re being ridiculous.